creditcardGenius Team

 Instant approval: Yes

-The American Express Platinum Card doesn’t set the standard for airport lounge access – it smashes it.
-This premium metal credit card provides unlimited, complimentary access to four of the five largest airport lounge networks in the country and, in many cases, you can even bring a guest.
+The American Express Platinum® Card sets an incredibly high standard for airport lounge access.
+This premium metal credit card provides unlimited, complimentary access to four of the five largest airport lounge networks in the country, and, in many cases, you can even bring a guest.

 No other card enables you to experience the luxury of a Centurion Lounge for free.
 Simply present your Platinum Card (or your Priority Pass membership) at the door and enjoy yourself.